Rosen Nissan helped make these videos

 Most Audis have the oil type printed on the oil cap - it will likely be 5W-20, 5W-30, 5W-40, 10W-30 or 10W-40.
 If it isn't printed on the oil cap, check your owners manual for the exact type before adding new oil.
 We recommend wearing safety glasses whenever you are working under your A8 Quattro.
 You never know what could be dripping down from the engine, battery acid, engine coolant, brake fluid, etc. All of these fluids are extremely harmful to your eyes and skin so it is important to protect yourself.

-White light when you back up - yup, they burn out and you can replace them with bright LEDs2004 Audi A8 Quattro L 4.2L V8
+Small bulbs that burn out regularly - did you know you can replace these with LED lights?2004 Audi A8 Quattro L 4.2L V8

-Did you know that the sun wears out wiper blades faster than rain?
-Replace your blades twice a year2004 Audi A8 Quattro L 4.2L V8
+Did you know that heat is worse for your battery than cold?
+Replace it every 4 years2004 Audi A8 Quattro L 4.2L V8